-The contract is the legally binding agreement to sell or purchase property and we need to ensure that you can perform the contract before we commit you to do so.
-We shall require your clear and unambiguous authorisation to exchange contracts.
+The contract is the legally binding agreement to sell or purchase a property and we need to ensure that you can adhere to the terms and conditions of the contract before we commit you to do so.
+We shall require your clear and unambiguous authorisation to enable contracts to be exchanged.

 We cannot advise you to exchange contracts in relation to a purchase until:

 - We hold a contract signed by you.